tcainne/Next-big-AI-challenge-contest/README.md

 # Try it with a ready to use PHP script

+You need a command line PHP binaries

+Download Runner.php and DonkeyAI.php here :

+Get your API Key here :https://github.com/tcainne/Next-big-AI-challenge-contest/blob/master/README.md#how-to-get-your-api-key

+Open with an editor Runner.php

+Search $apikey='XXXXXXXXXX', and replace XXXXXXXXXX with your API Key.

+Simply run : "/usr/bin/php ./Runner.php"

+Runner.php have some options.
+To use an option "/usr/bin/php ./Runner.php --debug=1 --maxaitime=20"

+Options list :

+- debug (Default: 0 .
+Debug information level from 0 to 3)

+- ai (Default: donkey .Choose an AI.
+Right now only "donkey" is available.
+A more intelligent one will come soon.)

+- debug (Default: 0 .
+Debug information level from 0 to 3)

+- killme (Default: 0 .
+If set to 1, you will forgive your current game.)

+- maxdepth (Default: 2 .
+AI Donkey is a recursive function for computing conbinations.  maxdepth is so the recursive depth of combinations.)

+- maxaitime ( Default : 25 .
+In Lords of guilds, during a fight/game you only have 30 seconds beetween each actions, so AI process is stopped over "maxaitime" seconds of processing.

 # How to get your API key

 # Two APIs ?